Skip to main content

 Speech Length

-Skip cross-examination for speed, add extra rebuttals for thorough coverage
+Add or skip rounds to fit your event.
+Drop cross-examination for speed, add extra rebuttals for rigor.

 Total Duration